PVLDB Volume 16 — Submission Guidelines

 X has been a co-author of a paper with Y in the last 3 years, or of 4 (or more) papers in the last 10 years.

-X has been a collaborator within the past two years, as evidenced in a joint publication (subsumed by the stricter rule on co-authorship above), joint research project, or jointly organized event, or are collaborating now.
+X has been a collaborator within the past two years, as evidenced in a joint publication (subsumed by the stricter rule on co-authorship above), joint research project, or co-organizing events (e.g., co-chairs of conferences), or are collaborating now (including co-authorship on papers not resulted in final publication yet).

 X is the PhD thesis advisor of Y or vice versa, irrespective of how long ago this was.